Clicky

 Hello, I’m Twiga the giraffe and this is my story.

-I am 4 years old.
+I am four years old.
 I am a female subadult giraffe.
-I live in the Serengeti woodlands in Tanzania.
-It is beautiful where I live.
+I’m basically a teenager.
+I live in the beautiful Serengeti woodlands in Tanzania.
+Ever wondered what it’s like growing up as a giraffe kid?
+I’ll show you!

 My hobbies are eating leaves, hanging out with friends and family, and keeping a lookout over my woodland home.

-Honestly, it has been a tough road getting to age 4.
-There have been lots of adventures and misadventures along the way.
+Honestly, it has been a tough road getting to age four.
+There have been lots of adventures — and misadventures — along the way.
 But it’s a good life being a giraffe.
-I am almost an adult now!

-It takes a long time (about 15 months) for a baby giraffe to develop inside its Mom – this is called the gestation period.
+It takes a looong time — about 15 months — for a baby giraffe to develop inside Mom’s uterus.
+This is called the gestation period.

-But it doesn’t take long for us to look like a giraffe, or so I heard from a doctor who was here on safari.
-Apparently if you look at a sonogram of a giraffe fetus, you can already see a long neck and long legs after only 2 months of growth!
+But it doesn’t take long for us to start looking like a giraffe, or so I overheard from a doctor who was visiting on safari.
+Apparently, you can see our long neck and legs in a sonogram after two months of growth!

-And did you know that we giraffes have only 7 cervical vertebrae (those are our neck bones)?
-That’s the same number that you have!
-Each of our neck vertebrae are supersized.
+And did you know that we giraffes have only seven cervical vertebrae?
+Those are our neck bones.
+Seven, that’s the same number that you have!
+Each of our neck vertebrae is supersized.

 Born ready to face the world!

-Before I was born, my Mom found a safe space away from the herd to give birth.
-My Mom is over 4 m (13 feet) tall.
-When I was born, I came out legs and head first and then fell 2 m (6.6 ft) to the ground.
-Bump!
-As you can imagine, it was a big fall.
+When it was time to make my big debut, Mom found a quiet, safe space away from the herd.
+Mom towers over 4 meters (13 feet) tall.
+And when I was born, I came out legs and head first and fell 2 meters (6.6 feet) to the ground with a thud.
+BUMP!

-At birth, we giraffes are known as neonates.
-That means the same thing as newborn.
 A newborn giraffe is super cute, if I do say so myself.
-We have big eyes, a short neck (for a giraffe, that is), and a fluffy coat.
-At birth our ossicones (that’s the name for our special horns) are flattened – they will pop up and grow bigger as we age.
+We have big eyes, a fluffy coat, and a short neck, (for a giraffe).
+Our ossicones — our special horns — are flattened.
+But they will pop up and grow larger as we age.

 First things first, a calf has got to get some nutrients in its belly!
 I learned to drink rich milk from my Mom.
 It was delicious.

 Did you know?
-I once saw 3 of my friends nursing from the same giraffe … but only one of them was her calf!
+I once saw three of my friends nursing from the same giraffe … but only one of them was her calf!
 That’s called allonursing.
 She must have been a pretty tolerant mother.
-I don’t think my Mom would have allowed it.
-Usually a mother giraffe only gives milk to her own babies.
+Usually, a mother giraffe only gives milk to her own babies.

-Young calves drink a lot of milk, up to 8-10 liters per day!
-But we soon start supplementing our diet with leaves.
+Did you know?
+Young calves drink a lot of milk: up to 8–10 liters per day!
+But we soon add delicious leaves to our diet.
 I’ll tell you more about that in a minute because plants are positively important if you’re a giraffe like me.

 Meeting the gang